Is there hope for those who do not turn to God in this life?

-The world's churches are labouring under the false assumption that this life, the one which people live now is their one and only chance at salvation - even if they lived before Christ was born or live in a place where they have never heard of Jesus Christ.
+Many are labouring under the false assumption that this life, the one which people live now is their one and only chance at salvation - even if a person lived before Christ was born or live in a place where they have never heard of Jesus Christ.

 In 1 Corinthians 15:22-23 we read: "For since by man came death, by Man also came the resurrection of the dead.
 For as in Adam all die, even so in Christ ALL shall be made alive.
 But, each one in his own order."
 ALL mankind shall once again be made alive – be resurrected!
 Notice that they are not currently in heaven or hell but awaiting a resurrection!